notsorashi/aboutme/README.md

-# Hi there, I'm notsorashi 👋
+# Hi there, I'm rashi 👋

 ## About Me
 I'm a passionate developer with a love for learning and exploring new technologies.
 My interests span across various fields including web development, machine learning, and open-source contribution.